johnp0704/SEED25_johnFork/some_examples/README.md

 On top of this, there are two ways to get the Realsense to work with python.
 The first is as mentioned above by "pip install pyrealsense2", but may require a virtual environment.
 The second involves following this github instruction set for the jetson.
 Follow [this link](https://dev.intelrealsense.com/docs/nvidia-jetson-tx2-installation) closely to install the Realsense packages natively.

 From here, plug in the Realsense via USB and run the python BirdsEyeView.py script.
 There is a calibration board in the V308 closet if you need to change parameters to get a perfect top-down perspective.

+## motor_test.py
+Follow this section to gain an understanding of how to command the motors using Simple Serial Mode.
+The script provided cycles the speeds of the left and right motors through a for loop.

+You will need to pip install the following packages before running the code in python:
+1. pip install pyserial
+2. the "time" module is used, but is already part of python's standard packages so this does not need to be pip'd

+Using the Sabertooth 2x12 datasheet, set to Simple Serial and the baud rate to 9600 by adjusting the dip switches.
+Prop the robot up on a box so that the wheels do not touch the ground, otherwise it will run away when the script is ran!
+Here no sensors are used, this is used for testing the motors and seeing how commands are sent.